 \subsubsection{Measures suggested by the impact of fluctuations}

 The measures that have been taken so far have focused on the fact that increasing the reserve power price removes economic incentives for harmful arbitrage.
 In this paper we have furthermore investigated the implications of the minority mechanism, which gives rise to fluctuations around the expected amount of arbitrage.
-We found that these lead to a significant risk of exhausting a large amount of reserve power (section~\ref{sec: bounds}).
+We found that these fluctuations lead to a significant risk of exhausting a large amount of reserve power (section~\ref{sec: bounds}).
 So far little attention has been paid to this aspect.

 We introduced learning dynamics and found that for a range of parameters (in our model, for $\alpha > \alpha_c \approx 0.34$), the agents learn indirectly to coordinate over time.
 Thereby they reduce the strength of the fluctuations.
 In this phase the fluctuations are Gaussian.
-On the other hand, we found that if the parameters are varied, a phase transition can occur to a phase with very different behaviour.
+On the other hand, we have seen that if the parameters are varied, a phase transition can occur to a phase with very different behaviour.
 In this phase, fluctuations are strongly non-Gaussian and have large outliers.
 This behaviour is dangerous for the system, as large fluctuations imply a larger risk of exhausting a significant amount of reserve power.